iopsystems/wavelet-matrix/bit-structures/README.md

 # Bit Structures

-Simple implementations of some fundamental bit-based data structures, favoring simplicity and low abstraction.
+Simple implementations of basic bit-based data structures.
+Designed for use with static data (construct once, query many times)

+# Questions

+- This is intended for wasm use.
+So why not just specialize to u32 values everywhere?

 ## Potential future optimizations